 Anita Tecce and I were also commissioned to write a one-act play for a major ecology and conservation sciences fair.
 This day-long event attracted grade school classes from all over the Eastern Shore, and our little show had four performances in packed auditoriums.

-If the title Waterman Saves the Bay sounds like a spoof on “Saves the Day,” that’s right: It was a takeoff on the old melodramas.
+If the title Waterman Saves the Bay sounds like a spoof on “Saves the Day,” that’s exactly right: It was a takeoff on the old melodramas.

 But as you see from the photo below, the villain wasn’t threatening to foreclose on the impoverished widow; he was plotting to take over her lake (a wash basin) and pollute it with fertilizer runoff, pesticides, and plastic bottle junk — while also paving over wetlands to construct a big shopping center that no one else really needed or wanted.